iridess/questdb.io/docs/faq/troubleshooting.md

 [InfluxDB line protocol](/docs/reference/api/ilp/tcp-receiver/#commit-strategy)
 guide to understand these rules.

-## How do I update or delete a row?
+## How do I delete a row?

-`UPDATE` and `DELETE` statements will be included in the next QuestDB versions, but for now, they are not supported yet.
+`DELETE` statement will be included in the next QuestDB versions, but for now, it is not supported yet.
 There are some ways to delete rows:

 - In case if you want to delete all older rows, you could drop the whole partition with the `ALTER TABLE DROP PARTITION`